damian19dk/ml-finance/ReadMe.md

-# Decision tree in backtesting
+# Machine learning in algotrading

-:hammer: Project is in early stage - don't expect fireworks :hammer:
+:hammer: **Project is in early stage - don't expect fireworks!!!** :hammer:

 ## :moneybag: Purpose
 It's quite easy to point, which moments were good to buy&sell but it's rather complicated to explain **why**.
 Is it because of market sentiment, social events or economic indicators?
 That's why I want to make model which explains, why some buys and sells should have been made.
 The same model might be used to predict future buy&sell signals.